 You know there are less talented, less hardworking people than you who are succeeding with their businesses, so what’s the deal?
 Is this the deal?
 Is this going to give you that key piece you need to FINALLY achieve your goals?

-Take it from someone who has spent more than $30k on courses, coaching, and consulting… with ZERO regrets.
+Take it from someone who has spent close to $40k on courses, coaching, and consulting… with ZERO regrets.

 Good training does not depend on curiosity and perverse emotional tension to sell you.

 The ONLY function of a good copywriting course is to help you achieve results FASTER and MORE EFFICIENTLY than you would trying to figure it out yourself.

 That’s always going to be it.

 If someone tells you that you NEED their course to succeed at anything, they are LYING to you.